-fx=Ae-Bx+Cxe-BxThe free parameters A, B and C were then collected and stored.
-These were the model outputs.
+The free parameters A, B and C were then collected and stored.
+These became the model outputs.

 This process was repeated for each degree of freedom for each wave heading of each barge size.
-The result of the data processing was 1070 datapoints, each with 18 values that described the shape of the RAO curve with respect to frequency.
-To check that the curve fitting was accurate, the R-Squared between the true data and the fit curve was evaluated, and the summary is shown in Table 2.
-The highest discrepancy was found in roll and pitchmedian.
-This is most likely since the actual roll and pitch responses are 0 for certain wave directions, and the curve fit failed to make the exponential equation equal to 0, which in turn pulled the R-Squared score down significantly for those two degrees of freedom.
+The result of the data processing was 1136 datapoints, each with 18 coefficients that described the shape of the RAO curve with respect to frequency – 3 for all 6 degrees of freedom.
+To check that the curve fitting was accurate, the R-Squared and Mean Average Error (MAE) between the true data and the fit curve was evaluated, and the summary is shown in Table 2.
+The highest discrepancy was found in sway.
+However, after comparing the median and average errors, it was found that evaluating the R-Squared metric for two series which are both very close to zero results in the R-Squared being equal to zero.
+This pulled the average down substantially for the surge and sway.
+Nonetheless, a median R-Squared of 0.955 is very high and suggests that the curve fitting generally went well.

 Table 2: R-Squared Results of Curve Fit to Raw Data